Find Property Tax Rates, Pay Online & Understand Your Bill

 Find Your County Guide

 Use the search box above or browse by state.
-Every county guide on this site links directly to the verified assessor, tax collector, and payment portal — so you land on the right office, not a third-party billing site.
+Every county guide links directly to the verified assessor, tax collector, and payment portal so you reach official sources directly.

 On the county portal, search by parcel number, property address, or owner name.
-Your parcel number appears on your last tax bill, deed, or mortgage statement.
-Keep it handy — it's the fastest search method on most county sites.
+Your parcel number appears on your tax bill, deed, or mortgage statement.

 Verify the Amount

-Confirm the tax year, due date, and total amount due — including any penalties or interest if you're past a deadline.
-Check whether your exemptions (homestead, senior, etc.) have been applied correctly before you pay.
+Confirm the tax year, due date, and total amount due including any penalties if past a deadline.
+Verify that your homestead or senior exemptions are correctly applied.

 Choose Payment Method